 But it’s important to note that long range can be a relative term, and battery capacity alone isn’t the sole determiner of whether or not a bike can travel farther between charging cycles.
 Also, know that no single specific e-bike category is specifically designated as having the longest range.
 And, you can also upgrade an existing e-bike to a long-range model by replacing the removable battery with an extended-range option.

 All electric bikes rely on a rechargeable lithium-ion battery pack to power the motor and propel your bike.
 But the biggest difference between a long range electric bicycle and other e-bikes is the distance you can travel between charges.
 Long range e-bikes tend to have batteries with higher capacities.
-If you’re interested in more in-depth information regarding batteries, read our list of the best batteries for electric bikes.
+If you’re interested in more in-depth information regarding batteries, read our best eBike battery guide.

 Compared to the 200 to 250 miles of travel time per charge that you can achieve with long-range bicycles, your standard e-bike battery will usually support 60 to 125 miles.
 And in some extreme cases, you can find low-powered e-bikes that max out at 30 miles on a single charge.
 Some of the top-rated rear-drive motor ebikes can go this far and further.
 But, with ebikes for hills, you’ll find they can last even longer.